-Under the Workforce Reduction, the Company recognized total restructuring expenses of \$1,369 for the three months ended March 31, 2022.
-No restructuring expenses were incurred for the three months ended March 31, 2021.
+Under the Workforce Reduction, the Company recognized total restructuring expenses for the three and nine months ended September 30, 2022 of \$0 and \$1,369, respectively.
+No restructuring expenses were incurred for the three and nine months ended September 30, 2021.
 These one-time employee termination benefits are related to affected employees, who were offered separation benefits, including severance payments.
-Approximately \$1,324 of these payments were made during the three months ended March 31, 2022, and the accrued remaining payments at March 31, 2022 were approximately \$45.
-These remaining payments are expected to be made in Q2 2022.
+During the three and nine months ended September 30, 2022 approximately \$0 and \$1,369 of these payments were made.
+There are no accrued remaining payments at September 30, 2022